ijazahmadraoof/ct-nifti-boundary-pipeline/ATTRIBUTION.md

 - STL generation
 - metadata preparation for numerical-simulation handover

-The implementation in this repository is being reconstructed independently for educational and portfolio purposes.
+The implementation in this repository was reconstructed independently for educational and portfolio purposes.

 Original research datasets and private project material are not distributed